mshakirkhan/mshakirkhan/README.md

 <h1>Hi 👋, I'm Muhammad Shakir Khan</h1>
 <p>I'm a Professional Full Stack Developer from Pakistan.
-Right now I am Working as a Freelancer. </p>
+Right now working at Lathransoft as a Software Engineer as well as a Freelancer. </p>

-- 🔭 I’m currently working on **Rest APIs**
+- 🔭 I’m currently working on **Abbott Portal For Clinical Trials**
 - 🌱 I’m currently learning **NodeJS, GraphQL, DevOps & much more**
 - 📫 How to reach me: **shakir.sedoc@gmail.com**